Melrose Industries: History

 In July 2016, the company acquired Nortek, a ventilation equipment manufacturer, for £2.2 billion.
 By 2018, Nortek was reporting a 52 per cent increase in adjusted operating profits across the previous year, having met its original three-to-five-year targets for the company within 18 months.

 During January 2018, Melrose Industries announced its plans to purchase GKN as well as the firm's restructuring thereafter; that same month, GKN's management rejected the initial bid made.
 In March 2018, Melrose submitted a revised £8.1 billion bid for the company; this bid was controversial and was subject to criticism, being branded by some press agencies as a hostile takeover.
 Melrose's offer received shareholder support and was accepted.
 Following a formal review of the purchase, including of various objections put forward by GKN workers and trade unions, the UK Government allowed the transaction to proceed in April 2018; Melrose agreed to comply with several national security measures.

 In October 2019, Melrose Industries announced the appointment of Funmi Adegoke to its Board as an inaugural independent non-executive Director.

-During 2020, David Roper, one of the Melrose's three original founders, was set to step down as executive vice-chairman and depart the firm; the move would be allegedly due to disagreements over recent business strategy.
+During 2020, David Roper, one of the Melrose's three original founders, was set to step down as executive vice-chairman and depart the firm.

 In March 2023, Melrose Industries announced that it would demerge GKN Automotive and GKN Powder Metallurgy from GKN as Dowlais Group.
 In May, Melrose abandoned its 'buy, improve and sell' model, instead, the Company would focus on aerospace and then return cash to shareholders.